damilareadebowale/Copper/README.md

-# Human Copper Chaperone Screen from AlphaFold Structures
+# Structure-Based Screening of the AlphaFold Human Proteome for Candidate Copper-Binding Proteins

 A structure-based workflow for identifying candidate human copper chaperones from the AlphaFold human proteome using cysteine geometry and surface accessibility.